Kenin of US tops Muguruza at Australian Open for 1st major

 In the men's final on Sunday, defending champion Novak Djokovic will face Dominic Thiem, a 26-year-old Austrian who was the runner-up to Rafael Nadal at the French Open the past two years.
 Djokovic seeks a record-extending eighth title at Melbourne Park and 17th major trophy overall; Thiem is trying to become the first man born in the 1990s to win a Grand Slam title.

 Kenin was born in 1998 in Moscow to Russian parents; they had moved to New York in the 1980s, but returned to be with family for the birth of their daughter.
-A few months later, they returned to the U.S.; Kenin grew up in Florida and still makes her home there.
+A few months later, they went back to the U.S. for good; Kenin grew up in Florida and still makes her home there.

 Muguruza came into the day with a far more formidable record.
 She has been ranked No. 1 and won the French Open in 2016 and Wimbledon in 2017 -- the only woman to beat each Williams sister in a Grand Slam final.

-But she tumbled out of the top 30 last season because of so-so results and was trying to become only the third unseeded champion at the Australian Open in the professional era, which began in 1968.
+But she tumbled out of the top 30 last season because of so-so results.
+She was trying to become only the third unseeded champion at the Australian Open in the professional era, which began in 1968.

 Muguruza put on her game face from the moment she walked through the tunnel leading to the court.
 She didn't even spare a smile for pre-match photos up at the net with a grinning Kenin.

-And when she made her first move in front, breaking to go up 2-1 after 15 minutes, Muguruza just fiddled with her strings and tucked her racket under her left arm like an old-school commuter with a folded newspaper on the way to catch a subway train.
+And when she made her first move in front, breaking to go up 2-1 after 15 minutes, Muguruza just tucked her racket under her left arm like an old-school commuter with a folded newspaper on the way to catch a subway train.

 Kenin makes her mood obvious at all times.